Here is the link to download the video from the webinar I did with Liz Scully that takes a look at pricing and packaging on June 30th 2021

 Automatic payments and taking payments through an API (application programming interface) are less reliable however and I have had numerous issues.

-For that reason I’m migrating to Stripe.
 With Stripe the payments are processed and then deposited into your bank account, whereas with PayPal you have to move money manually and hope they don’t put a hold on it.

 There are other options and I’m sure some are good, but even if I were setting up again now from scratch I think I’d still use Paypal for my manual payments.